Why Your Skincare Stops Working Each Season (And Exactly How to Fix It)

 How do I know when to change textures?

 Watch feel and finish, not the calendar.
+Your skin usually tells you before the season officially changes.
 If skin feels tight, makeup clings, or redness lingers, go one step richer.
 If skin looks shiny by noon, feels congested, or products sit on top, go one step lighter.
 You don’t need to wait for a new season to adjust, and you don’t need to change more than one thing at a time.

 How often should I exfoliate?